Easy Home Made Felt and Appliqué Christmas Stockings

 - Sewing machine and or glue gun + needle and thread.

-Once your decoration is in place, sew your bias tape along the top of each stocking.
+Once the decorations are in place, sew bias tape along the top of each stocking for a neat finish.

 Then turn the two stocking pieces together with the name and picture on the inside (i.e. the stocking will be inside out.

 Place a piece of ribbon doubled over at one end with a piece on either side of the felt pieces.

 And sew the whole lot up, keeping the bias taped edges unsewn obviously.
 I always sew straight up – as Im lazy, and as you can see from my pics that the sewing is pretty rough and ready.

 If you are less sure, or want a more perfect finish, by all means pin and tack the pieces together first.